apiaryio/dredd/.github/CONTRIBUTING.md

 ### Programming Language

-Dredd is written in [JavaScript (ES2015+)][] and is meants to be ran on server using Node.js.
-Before publishing to npm registry, it is compiled to plain ES5 JavaScript code (throwaway `lib` directory).
+Dredd is written in [JavaScript (ES2015+)][] and is meant to be ran on server using Node.js.
+Before publishing to the npm registry, it is compiled to plain ES5 JavaScript code (throwaway `lib` directory).

 Tests need pre-compiled every time because some integration tests use code